 tl;dr: To make good strategic decisions, we need more sophisticated ways of understanding uncertainty.
 This research project introduces a new conceptual framework for understanding different types of uncertainty (types of not-knowing) — and develops a practical toolkit for relating well to not-knowing.

 I’m working on a new research project on not-knowing and what we can do about it.
 Some of my work in progress is linked below, but you can read everything here.
-Concurrently, I’m also running a monthly discussion series about not-knowing which is open to all.
+In 2023, I ran a 14-episode monthly discussion series about not-knowing which were joined by people in government, the military, technology, art, foresight, and many other domains — the ideas in the essays linked below owe much to those conversations.

-We also have no choice in the matter.
+We also have no choice.
 Every day we confront situations of not-knowing in which we must still do something.
-The most important human work is navigating significant not-knowing.
-This is why we reward leaders who lead their companies and countries through unpredictable situations, why we respect startup founders who work with not-yet-understood technology and markets to create new companies, and why we esteem researchers who work at the edge of the known to create new knowledge.
+The most important human work is navigating not-knowing.
+This is why we reward leaders who lead through unpredictable situations, why we respect founders who choose to work with not-yet-understood technology and markets, and why we esteem researchers who push beyond the known.

 The last few years (global pandemic, crazy weather, geopolitical insecurity, rapid technological change, economic upheaval, etc) show that these situations of not-knowing are growing in number, scope, and impact.